-For the past two years, David Capece has offered his employees a generous and unique benefit: unlimited vacation days.
+For nearly five years, David Capece has offered his employees a generous and unique benefit: unlimited vacation days.
 The only condition?
 They stay ahead of all projects and provide excellent, timely work for all clients.

-To date, the CEO of Sparxoo, a branding agency in Tampa, Fla., says morale is high, employee turnover is low and revenue has risen 33 percent since the program and other related policies were instituted.
+To date, the CEO of Sparxoo, a branding agency in Tampa, Florida, says morale is high, employee turnover is low at 20 percent (versus an industry average of 30 percent).
 Not a single employee has abused the policy, Capece says.

 Most owners understand happy employees are more productive, and more productive employees create a stronger, more profitable company—not to mention happier customers and clients.
-But it is not easy to discover what will motivate employees at your company and find creative ways to show appreciation for their work.
+It's not easy, though, to discover what will motivate employees at your company and find creative ways to show appreciation for their work.

 As you think about recognizing employees for their efforts, the first step is to understand the difference between recognition and reward, says Peter Hart, president and CEO of Rideau Recognition Solutions, which specializes in recognition and reward strategies.